 Room Tip: You must book a room above the fifth floor on the west side if this is your first trip, a Park View room so that you can see the nightly Disney fireworks!
 Other rooms overlook the Golden Oak properties or the surrounding lake and do not have a direct view out onto this wonderful spectacle.

 If you want more space, go for a Golden Oak View Suite.
-They are magnificent with a larger bedroom space and a separate living area with a pull out sofa.
-Some rooms have the bathtub by a window, which offers a gorgeous view while you’re bathing.
+They are magnificent with a larger bedroom space and a separate living area with a pull-out sofa.
+Some rooms have a bathtub by a window, which offers a gorgeous view while you’re bathing.
 If you’re staying for a long time or traveling with a lot of stuff, these rooms are lovely if your wallet stretches far enough!

 There are seven dining and lounge options.
 All are great, Ravello has its own bar and celebrates fresh Italian food and cocktails.
 The pool bar PB&G offers light bites.
 There is a coffee bar, plus the golf clubhouse has a restaurant open for lunch.